arjunmayilvaganan/ama/readme.md

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.

-However, I hope you understand that I have the liberty to leave any question unanswered if I wish.
+However, I hope you understand that I have the liberty to leave any question unanswered as I wish.

 -